 Promoting equality is more than a statement of how the University will meet statutory requirements: it is an essential and integral part of the University operations, a reflection of what it values, and helps to create improvements for everyone.
 Equality supports quality: ensuring equality of opportunity and embracing diversity is necessary if we are to achieve our strategic goals and develop the full potential of all our staff and students.

-Our Strategic Equality Plan 2016-20 builds on both the successes and challenges of the University's previous 2012-16 plan.
-Our new Strategic Equality Plan is composed of three aims, each of which has a limited number of associated key objectives.
-We aim to work in partnership with our Cardiff Met Student Union in order to achieve these objectives.
+Our Strategic Equality Plan 2020-24 builds on both the successes and challenges of the University's previous plans.
+Our new Strategic Equality Plan is composed of four overarching objectives, each of which has a number of associated key aims.
+The plan covers the protected characteristics of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+We aim to work in partnership with our Cardiff Met Student Union in order to drive the plan forward and achieve our aspirations.

 The University uses equality and diversity data to: